istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 After the organization in our use case managed to configure logging and access control, it decided to extend its access policy by allowing the applications in the _politics_ namespace to access any topic of _cnn.com_, without being monitored.
-Let's show how this requirement can be configured in Istio.
+You'll see how this requirement can be configured in Istio.

-1. Let's create the _politics_ namespace:
+1. Create the _politics_ namespace:

     ```command
     $ kubectl create namespace politics